Lilia Tarawa: Biography

 For the first 18 years of her life, Tarawa lived in the Gloriavale Christian Community.
-Tarawa said she felt "brainwashed" but struggled with the restrictions placed on her.
+Tarawa said she felt "brainwashed" but struggled with the restrictions placed on her by the Gloriavale community.

-At 16 years old, Lilia made a vow to her grandfather Neville Cooper during a commitment ceremony, promising she would submit to men, look after the home and remain "meek", "modest" and "pure".
-She renounced adultery, divorce, birth control, and abortion.
-Tarawa also vowed to marry whichever man the community's leaders chose and clean, cook, and sew for the community of around 500 people.
-Tarawa vowed to disown and condemn anyone who was not a believer.

-Tarawa witnessed other children she was friends with being beaten for bad behaviour, because according to Tarawa, "old-fashioned corporal punishment was encouraged".
-Neville Cooper, the leader of Gloriavale, believed women were ready for marriage and sex when they began their menstrual cycle.
+In her book, Tarawa describes how Neville Cooper, the leader of Gloriavale, believed women were ready for marriage and sex when they began their menstrual cycle.
 Tarawa says it was only the New Zealand marriage laws which stopped marriages before the age of 16.
 Tarawa says Cooper "would have happily married off children of 10 or 12 years" if the law allowed it.
 At 18 years old, two incidents altered her perspective on Gloriavale.
 These included witnessing a young boy being violently punished with a leather belt.
 Another was her best friend being told she had to marry an Indian boy she had never met because Gloriavale planned to open a chapter in India.

-Although Tarawa never witnessed sexual abuse, her parents grew uncomfortable because of arranged marriages and families being separated when some members chose to leave the Gloriavale community.
-Tarawa explained even when Cooper was found guilty of sexual assault, Cooper was held in high regard and gave religious instruction from prison.
-Tarawa said most families living in Gloriavale were unaware of their leader's sex abuse conviction and believed he was jailed for preaching the gospel.

-In 2009, Tarawa and her family, including her father Perry, her pregnant mother Miracle, and her six younger siblings left Gloriavale with all their possessions in a van.
-They joined Tarawa's three other siblings, Sara, Sam, and Victor, who had escaped Gloriavale as teenagers.
-When Tarawa's siblings ran away, her parents were told they were sinners who should be dead to them.
-Tarawa believed for years leaving Gloriavale meant she would go to hell.
+In 2009, Tarawa and her family, including her father, her mother, and her six younger siblings left Gloriavale with all their possessions.
+They joined Tarawa's three other siblings, who had escaped Gloriavale as teenagers.
+Tarawa believed for years that leaving Gloriavale meant she would go to hell.

-Since leaving, Tarawa has run her own small business.
-Tarawa has designed websites for friends and family.
-Tarawa also had management roles for her parents' plumbing, drainage and electrical business.